pingcap/docs-cn/tools/lightning/deployment.md

 - `-t 16`: means 16 threads are used to export the data.
 - `-F 256`: means a table is partitioned into chunks and one chunk is 256 MB.
 - `--skip-tz-utc`: the purpose of adding this parameter is to ignore the inconsistency of time zone setting between MySQL and the data exporting machine, and to disable automatic conversion.

+If the data source consists of CSV files, see [CSV support](../../tools/lightning/csv.md) for configuration.

 ## Deploy TiDB-Lightning